Osteoarthritis (OA) Thumb Base

 Trapeziectomy Surgery

-The most common surgery is removing the bone called the trapezium at the base of the thumb.
+The most common surgery involves removing the bone called the trapezium at the base of the thumb.
 Soft tissue is folded into the space and secured and tightened to keep the thumb aligned.
 Often extra support is provided by part of a tendon.
-The thumb is immobilised initially in a cast/splint.
+The thumb is immobilised initially in a cast.
 How long you stay in the cast will depend on the type of surgery and on the surgeon.
 The surgery is performed as a day case procedure and a nerve block will be undertaken.

 Post-operative management